Best Credit Card Combo Strategy

 Chase Freedom Unlimited$01.5x everything, 3x dining/drugstores, 5x via Chase travelCatch-all for non-category spending

-Total annual fee for the full trifecta with Sapphire Preferred: $95.
-That is the cost to unlock 14 transfer partners and earn at bonus rates across dining, travel, rotating categories, and everything else simultaneously.
+Total annual cost with the Sapphire Preferred: $95.
+One fee unlocks 14 transfer partners plus bonus earning across dining, travel, rotating categories, and everything else simultaneously.

 Passenger airplane wing view at sunset from inside the cabin